-Spider mites on fiddle leaf figs are a lurking problem.
+Spider mites fiddle leaf fig is a lurking problem among many gardeners.
 Your fiddle figs are growing lush and gorgeous, except for one big problem: spider mites.

-Fiddle leaf figs, like other indoor plants, can become vulnerable to attacks from mites.
-When left unattended, your fig plant may suffer stunted growth and leaves turning yellow, not to mention that it could die when the infestation gets too severe.
+Fiddle leaf figs, like other indoor plants, can become vulnerable to attacks from mites and when left unattended, your fig plant may suffer stunted growth and leaves turning yellow, not to mention that it could die when the infestation gets too severe.

-- Why Are Spider Mites Present on My Fiddle Leaf Fig?
+- Why Are Spider Mites Present on Your Fiddle Leaf Fig?

-Why Are Spider Mites Present on My Fiddle Leaf Fig?
+Why Are Spider Mites Present on Your Fiddle Leaf Fig?

-There are spider mites on your fiddle leaf fig because they thrive on plants that do not hold much water or are water-stressed – like your fiddle leaf fig right now.
-Needless to say, these pests like dry and hot environments.
+Spider mites are present on your fiddle leaf fig because they thrive on plants that do not hold much water or are water-stressed – like your fiddle leaf fig right now.
+Needless to say, these little pests like dry and hot environments.

 Spider mites like to feed off of the big leaves of your leaf fig, and with their rapid spread, they can easily overwhelm your plant without you noticing it.
 If not immediately resolved, the infestation could lead to the total destruction of your leaf figs.